githubEdit

 We have write access to this share since we can copy a null byte to a new file within it by running copy NUL X:\thing.txt.

-We run Get-AppLockerPolicy -effective -xml to see the AppLocker policy and determine what applications are allowed to run: We see that %OSDRIVE%\share\Bginfo64.exe is allowed to be executed, so we will overwrite that file with our reverse shell.
+We run Get-AppLockerPolicy -effective -xml to see the AppLockerarrow-up-right policy and determine what applications are allowed to run: We see that %OSDRIVE%\share\Bginfo64.exe is allowed to be executed, so we will overwrite that file with our reverse shell.

-We can hijack the 7-zip64.dll DLL file using the second exploit listed under the "Your own" header from this HackTricks guide.
+We can hijack the 7-zip64.dll DLL file using the second exploit listed under the "Your own" header from this HackTricks guidearrow-up-right.
 This will work because there is a cronjob that runs the exe in the share.

 With this DLL, we take ownership of the Bginfo64.exe executable, grant everyone full access to it, download a static netcat binary from our machine, and then execute that netcat binary to get a reverse shell.
 We compile it with x86_64-w64-mingw32-gcc -shared windows_dll.c -o 7-zip64.dll.